eclipse-tractusx/sig-architecture/docs/patterns/connect&exchange/README.md

 > You don't need to understand the DSP protocol to use the Tractus-X network as an application

 Nowadays, there is a big overhead at the "Application" layer from Tractus-X. Every application is using the Eclipse Dataspace Connector (EDC) in their own way.
 In case of Tractus-X we are using the [Tractus-X EDC](https://github.com/eclipse-tractusx/tractusx-edc).
-The problem is that there is no harmonization in between the consumer and provider applications how they can in the most optimized way, and specially in a "fast" way retrieve data from the network.
+The problem is that there is no harmonization on the "contract" management in between the consumer and provider applications.
+At the moment contract agreements are being open for every data retrieval and they are not being reused, creating a overhead at the [Tractus-X EDC](https://github.com/eclipse-tractusx/tractusx-edc) gateaway.

-They first need to understand how the complete protocol and EDC works to finally adopt the network.
+There is missing a clear line on how to manage the connections which are open when contract agreements are finalized.
+This is causing that data retrievals from the Tractus-X Applications to take a significant ammount of time exponentially.
+This is due that always when a new use case application wants to start, they will first need to understand how the complete protocol and EDC works to finally adopt the network.
+Which may lead to a incorrect use of the EDC contract management.
+Therfore there is a clear need for showing data consumer applications how they can specially in a "fast" way retrieve data from the network and manage their connections with applications and services (asset) behind the EDC.

 Therefore, there was built the "EDR" (Endpoint Data Reference) Interface.
 It was built for simplifying the negotiation and transfer process for the application.
 Now it is stable since the Jupiter release from Catena-X (TX-EDC >v0.7.5) and is available out there, however there is no usage pattern yet provider for the application side.